Public Wi-Fi Security Risks

 Confirm Network Authenticity

-Before connecting to any public Wi-Fi network, confirm with the establishment that the network name matches the provided one.
-Ensure the network requires a robust password for access, preferably one with a combination of letters, numbers, and special characters.
+Before connecting to any public Wi-Fi network, confirm with the establishment that the network name matches the one provided.
+Ensure the network requires a strong password for access, preferably one that includes a combination of letters, numbers, and special characters.

 Activate VPN

-Install a reputable virtual private network (VPN) app on your device to establish a secure and encrypted connection, protecting sensitive business data transmitted over public networks.
-This guarantees heightened Wi-Fi security and privacy, crucial for maintaining confidentiality and shielding valuable corporate information from cyber threats.
+Install a reputable virtual private network (VPN) app on your device to establish a secure and encrypted connection.
+This protects sensitive business data transmitted over public networks, ensuring greater Wi-Fi security and privacy.
+It’s crucial for maintaining confidentiality and protecting valuable corporate information from cyber threats.

 Update Your Devices